brunosastre1/sas_academy_2026/README.md

 ---

+student/brunosastre/

+├── countries_project
+├── natdis_project
+├── documentation
+├── presentation
+└── research_topic

+## Documentation

+For additional implementation details, refer to:

+documentation/developers_guide.md

+## Additional Learning Activities

+As an additional learning exercise beyond the case study requirements, Git source control was implemented using GitHub and the native SAS Studio Git integration.

+This repository was developed and maintained under version control throughout the project lifecycle.
+---

 # Project 1 - Countries Data Project

 The Countries Data Project focused on improving an existing SAS program that processes World Bank indicator data and standardized country information.